Australian Liberty Alliance

-Policies and philosophy
+Policies and ideology

-The party released a manifesto listing twenty key policy areas, including "smaller smarter government, integration over separation, real reconciliation: no place for apartheid in Australia".
+The party released a manifesto listing twenty key policy areas, including "smarter smaller government", "integration over separation," and "real reconciliation: no place for apartheid in Australia."
 However, the party focused most of its efforts on its criticism of Islam.
 That included the party's policy to "stop the Islamisation of Australia", and their efforts to bring to Australia noted anti-Islamic speakers such as Geert Wilders.

 Immigration

 The party was focused on stopping immigration from Organisation of Islamic Cooperation (OIC) member countries into Australia.
 It wanted Australia to focus its refugee efforts to preference white South African refugees, which the party claims have been victims of South African farm attacks.
 It also called for Islamic organisations, including mosques and Islamic schools in Australia to respect the human rights and Australian law.

 One of their stated goals is to defend human rights and prevent any Sharia court system from being established.